 The Financial Industry Regulatory Authority Inc. has opened up its arbitration system to registered investment advisers.

-Until now, Finra arbitration has been used in investor or industry complaints involving securities firms and broker-dealers.
-RIAs now can use the system, according to Linda Feinberg, president of Finra's office of dispute resolution.
+Until now, Finra arbitration has been used for investor or industry complaints involving securities firms and broker-dealers.

-Ms. Feinberg disclosed the change Thursday in Austin, Texas, at the annual meeting of the Public Investors Arbitration Bar Association.
+Linda Fienberg, president of Finra's office of dispute resolution, disclosed the change last Thursday in Austin, Texas, at the annual meeting of the Public Investors Arbitration Bar Association.

-She said that Finra will formally announce the program soon and that a few arbitration cases involving investment advisers are already in the authority's system.
+Finra will formally announce the program soon, and a few arbitration cases involving investment advisers are already in the system, she said.

-The move to include RIAs in Finra arbitration is in no way related to Finra's effort to become the self-regulatory organization overseeing investment advisers, according to Ms. Feinberg.
+The move is in no way related to Finra's effort to become the self-regulatory organization overseeing investment advisers, Ms. Fienberg said.

-Other options, such as arbitration outside of an SRO and taking a claim to court, are more expensive than Finra arbitration, she said, adding that both parties had to agree to use Finra's arbitration system for a claim to go forward.
+Other options, such as arbitration outside an SRO and taking a claim to court, are more expensive than Finra arbitration, Ms. Fienberg said, adding that both parties have to agree to use the regulator's arbitration system for a claim to go forward.